Journey home from February to May 1956

 where A.R.A. stands for ‚Armada Republica Argentina’.

 Later something went wrong in communications.
 Was it too dark, was the shore too loud, or were we imprecise?
 As the lines of the two gunboats were supposed to be lashed on bollards on the forecastle, they were instead attached to the windlass, the anchor device for heaving the anchor.
 When suddenly the lines were pulled in different directions there was a big short CRACK.
 The windlass was broken!
 We could still drop our two anchors, but cannot heave them up again!
 The boatswain said in a dry voice, that this could have happened just by looking at the old thing.
 Even before dawn, we knew that this would require a longer time of repair.
-First, we landed at the morning – in Bahia Blanca – at a grain elevator far from town.
+First, we landed at the morning – in Rosario – at a grain elevator far from town.

 Before that, we thanked and said goodbye to our pilots and the crew of accompanying ships by singing a song: